viseshrp/website/content/posts/self-host-github-actions-and-deploy-on-raspberry-pi.md

 to the blog's installation path on the server once the build was complete.

 Now, every time I push something to my repo, it will auto-trigger a build through Actions on my Pi and in the end copy the artifacts over.
-The website is served through a Nginx docker container that runs on the same host and since the source is just static files, no restarts of the container or Nginx are required.
+The website is served through a [NGINX Docker container](https://github.com/viseshrp/website/tree/main/nginx) that runs on the same host and since the source is just static files, no restarts of the container or NGINX are required.
 Changes will immediately go live.